astrix.spatial.location module¶

 Use Path objects for interpolating between multiple points over time.

 Create a Point object from geodetic coordinates (lat, lon, alt).
-Lat and lon are in degrees, alt is in meters.
+Latitude and longitude are in degrees, altitude is in meters.

 - convert_to(backend)[source]¶